django-extensions/django-extensions/docs/command_extensions.rst

 * *clear_cache* - Clear django cache, useful when testing or deploying.

+* *delete_unregistered_media* - Collects unregistered media files in a CSV and deletes them if you confirm it.

 * *describe_form* - Used to display a form definition for a model.
 Copy and paste the contents into your forms.py and you're ready to go.